thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

-Once you have a good feel for where hues are located on the color wheel, it’s relatively easy to pick a color and get it into the general ballpark.
-It does take some practice, but in my experience you have a wider range of colors you can get to (roughly) without having to reach for a color picker.
+Once you have a good feel for where hues are located on the color wheel, it’s easy to pick a color and get it into the general ballpark.
+It does take some practice, but in my experience you have a wider range of colors you can get to without having to reach for a color picker.

 HSL also mimics a common way we think about colors.
 If you think “that red is too vivid,” you can pull saturation down.
 But if you want “dark red” or “light red” you can adjust lightness.
 This also means it’s better suited to cases where colors have to change programmatically.